dustinkredmond/sparkfx/README.md

 We can get there from the "Server" menu up top.
 This is also where we could start/stop the server if needed.

 We can enable/disable individual startup scripts, or even run them on demand.
-Below is a screenshot from the right-click menu of a Startup Script.

 ---